vavrines/Kinetic.jl/docs/src/index.md

 ## How to get help?

-If you are interested in using Kinetic.jl or are trying to figure out how to use it, please feel free to get in touch and raise questions.
+If you are interested in using Kinetic or are trying to figure out how to use it, please feel free to get in touch and raise questions.
-Do open an issue or pull request if you have questions, suggestions or solutions.
+Do open an issue or pull request if you have questions, suggestions, or solutions.